antaz/hikari/README.md

 The default configuration expects your default terminal emulator to be specified in the `$TERMINAL` environment variable.

-The installation destination can be configured by setting`PREFIX` (default is `/usr/local` and does not need to be given explicitly).
+The installation destination can be configured by setting `PREFIX` (default is `/usr/local` and does not need to be given explicitly).
 If you want to install `hikari` into a directory other than `/usr/local` you always should state the `PREFIX` when issuing `make`, since this information is also used to specify where `hikari` can find the default configuration on your system and is needed during the compilation process.
+To override installation paths for `etc` specify `ETC_PREFIX`.

 #### Building on FreeBSD

 Simply run `make`.
-The installation destination can be configured by setting`PREFIX` (default is `/usr/local` and does not need to be given explicitly).
+The installation destination can be configured by setting `PREFIX` (default is `/usr/local` and does not need to be given explicitly).

 ```
 make
 ```

-`uninstall` requires the same value for `PREFIX`.
+`uninstall` requires the same values for prefixes.

 #### Building on Linux